IlyasMercan/AgoricPatterns/docs/patterns/theSecureShutdownPattern.md

 ## Context
 Smart contracts can have a seat as an attribute, as seen in the managed assets pattern.
 When a contract shuts down, the funds allocated to this internal seat are lost.
-This problem is known by the Agoric development team, but has not yet been resolved [1] [2].
+This is a known problem in Agoric [1] [2].
 Thus, a smart contract developer should ensure that all funds are withdrawn from the internal seat before the contract is shut down.